 I wish to extract all the text message containers as well as content carton works with coming from a PDF file along with PDFMiner.

 LAParams lets you specify some parameters that control exactly how individual characters in the PDF receive amazingly assembled into product lines and textboxes through PDFMiner.
-If you’re startled that such group is a trait that needs to occur whatsoever, it is actually warranted in the pdf2txt doctors:
+If you’re startled that such group is a trait that needs to occur whatsoever, it is actually warranted in the pdf2txt docs:

 I have a lot of PDF reports sitting in a s3 directory.
 Just how do I administer map-reduce/parallel method all of them using pyspark.
 All I wish to perform is actually to draw out text from all of them and then keep the text in a RDD; considering that the variety of reports is actually sizable I want to do it in a parallel style.